BTCGPU/Developer-Portal/responsible-disclosure.md

 We offer bug bounties for the accepted vulnerability reports.
 Please don't submit non security bugs or feature requests as vulnerability report.
 Instead, you can check out [Public Bounty Program](public-bounty.md).

+This Responsible Disclosure program, Bug Bounty program, and any listed rewards are subject to change at any time.

 ## Please do

 - Make sure that your finding are actually a security vulnerability and within our infrastructure and/or code repositories.
 Missing or misconfigured SPF, DKIM, DANE, Headers, open directories, external code, etc. do NOT qualify in 99% cases and will be denied.
 Vulnerabilities where you can access servers, execute code, etc. do qualify for report submission.